-Action Who will do Time line Completion Measurement Inclusion.
-MSDE Within six months Sensitization programs A precise strategy prepared and SSDMs of commencement are conducted with effected for sensitizing TPs in participation by TPs in respect of 'inclusion'. all the states.
-A directive be sent to all the states and TPs, backed up by appropriate incentives and disincentives, for effecting 'inclusion'.
-Continuous Encourage innovative Documenting and mobilization and counselling sharing of innovative programs with appropriate practices done. financial support Conflict.
-MSDE Within one year of Study completed and list LWE Market Scoping Study.
-SSDMs commencement of trades in LWE areas Conduct a scoping study by an identified and skill independent agency and draw development program recommendations for planned. incorporation.
-Encourage innovative proposals Duomosolo manaissa d from private/ corporate sectors with adequate financial support Proposals received, vetted and some with adequate financial support effected.
-Migrant Laborers.
-MSDE Within 3 months of Strategy prepared and Draw a strategy to enable SSDMs commencement implemented. migrant laborers to participate in 8821118 impremented: the programs MIS and Coordination.
-Setup MSDE Within six months Disaggregated data on and compile with continuous NSDC of commencement enrolment drop out, updating of disaggregated data SSCs placement and pertaining to SC, ST, OBCs, SSDMs apprentice are available Women, Minorities and PwD. online and bi annual reports are prepared and disclosed.
+Social Aspects

+Lands.
+Prepare and share with MSDE Before Note on Rules

+all the implementing agencies SSDMs Negotiations Governing Securing

+approach and methodology for lands for civil

+securing lands for civil works construction prepared,

+adopted, and shared

+with all the relevant

+stakeholders.

+Inclusion MSDE Within six Sensitization

+A precise strategy prepared SSDMs months of programs are

+and effected for sensitizing commencement conducted with

+TPs in respect of 'inclusion'. participation by TPs

+A directive be sent to all the in all the states.

+states and TPs, backed up by

+appropriate incentives and

+disincentives, for effecting

+'inclusion'.

+Encourage innovative Continuous Decomposition

+mobilization and counselling Documenting and

+programs with appropriate sharing of innovative

+financial support Conflict.
+MSDE Within one year practices done.

+MSDE SSDMs Within one year of Study completed and list of trades in LWE

+LWE Market Scoping Study.
+Conduct a scoping study by an SSDMS areas identified and

+independent agency and draw commencement skill development

+recommendations for program planned.

+incorporation. program planned.

+Encourage innovative

+proposals from private/ Proposals received,

+corporate sectors with vetted and some

+adequate financial support effected.

+Migrant Labor.
+MSDE Within 3 months Strategy prepared and

+Draw a strategy to enable SSDMs of implemented.

+migrant laborers to participate commencement

+in the programs

+MIS and Coordination.
+MSDE Within six Disaggregated data on

+Setup and compile with NSDC months of enrolment, drop out,

+continuous updating of SSCs commencement placement and

+disaggregated data pertaining SSDMs apprentice are

+to SC, ST, OBCs, Women, available online and bi

+Minorities and PwD. annual reports are

+prepared and

+disclosed.

-- 47. SIMO is focused primarily on skill training for employability and the interventions planned are expected to result in substantial environmental and social benefits.
+51. SIMO is focused primarily on skill training for employability and the interventions planned are expected to result in substantial environmental and social benefits.
 However, planned efforts are essential to ensure that Program interventions do result in sustainable environmental and social benefits.
-To enable this, the actions recommended in this chapter will be integrated into the Program Action Plan and implemented, thus, complying with the overarching core principle: - 48.
-Environmental and social management procedures and processes are designed to (a) promote environmental and social sustainability in the program design; (b) avoid, minimize, or mitigate against adverse impacts; and (c) promote informed decision-making relating to a program's environmental and social effects
+To enable this, the actions recommended in this chapter will be integrated into the Program Action Plan and implemented, thus, complying with the over-arching core principle:

+52. Environmental and social management procedures and processes are designed to (a) promote environmental and social sustainability in the program design; (b) avoid, minimize, or mitigate against adverse impacts; and (c) promote informed decision-making relating to a program's environmental and social effects